-The Department for Culture, Media & Sport (DCMS) asked Ofcom to report on internet filters and online safety, including the measures put in place by the ISPs.
+The Department for Digital, Culture, Media & Sport (DCMS) asked Ofcom to report on internet filters and online safety, including the measures put in place by the ISPs.
 This fourth report focuses on recent research, the progress made by the ISPs, and other developments during the past year.

 This report looks at parental strategies for the protection of children.
 The report gathers data from our Children and Parents: Media use and attitudes survey 2014 and looks at other developments in children's online safety during 2014.

 This is the third of three reports that the Government asked Ofcom to produce on online safety.
 The first report, published in January 2014, looked at how parents protect children online.
 The second report set out the measures put in place by the UK's four largest fixed line internet service providers - BT, Sky, TalkTalk and Virgin Media - to introduce family-friendly network-level filtering.